thedeadman782004/serverless-ReqRes/README.md

 ```javascript
 yourReqResHandler.excludePlugins(["fakeAuth"]);
 ```
-**Note:** Plugins are not chanable and return undefined.
+**Note:** Plugins are not chainable and return undefined.
 You cannot use .before or any of the fallowing functions

 ## before
 ```javascript